 Under the RRCEA the Province is shifting to a full producer responsibility framework for products, packaging, and packaging-like products, making producers and brand holders accountable for recovering resources and reducing waste associated with products.
 The Waste Diversion Transition Act, 2016 (WDTA) allows for the products and packaging currently managed under existing waste diversion programs to be transitioned to the new full producer responsibility framework.
-The RPRA was created to support the transition to a circular economy and waste-free Ontario through oversight of existing waste diversion programs to full producer responsibility models per the RRCEA.
+The RPRA was created to support the transition to a circular economy and waste-free Ontario through oversight of existing waste diversion programs, including the Blue Box Program, and the transition of recycling programs to full producer responsibility models per the RRCEA.
 The RPRA will be responsible for oversight and enforcement of the residential Blue Box regulation, ensuring that expected outcomes are met by producers.